espressif/vscode-esp-idf-extension/docs/SETTINGS.md

 The **ESP-IDF: Install ESP-Rainmaker** command will clone ESP-Rainmaker and set `idf.espRainmakerPath` (`idf.espRainmakerPathWin` in Windows) configuration setting.
 The **ESP-IDF: Install ESP-HomeKit-SDK** command will clone ESP-HomeKit-SDK inside the selected directory and set `idf.espHomeKitSdkPath` (`idf.espHomeKitSdkPathWin` in Windows) configuration setting.

-The **ESP-IDF: Show Examples Projects** command allows you create a new project using one of the examples in ESP-IDF, ESP-ADF, ESP-Matter or ESP-MDF directory if related configuration settings are set, or to create projects from examples found in the Component Registry.
+The **ESP-IDF: Show Examples Projects** command allows you create a new project using one of the examples in ESP-IDF, ESP-ADF, ESP-Matter or ESP-MDF directory if related configuration settings are set, or to create projects from examples found in the ESP Component Registry.

 ## Use of Environment Variables in ESP-IDF settings.json and tasks.json